elunna/nerfhack-changelog/README.md

 * Raised price of magic marker to 500
 * Raised price of magic lamp to 500 (xnh)
 * Raised price of wand of nothing to 500 (EvilHack)
+* Levels of erosion on an object can affect its price (from EvilHack).
 * Port FIQHack's ring initial enchantment rules
 * Port the Oily Corpses Patch (xnh)
 * Rocks can be broken (a)pplied to produce flint stones (xnh)